 Applicants interested in pursuing the General Psychiatry Residency program must submit an application via the Electronic Residency Application Service (ERAS) and register with the National Residency Matching Program (NRMP).

-An invitation to interview will come directly from our program through ERAS.
-Invitees will be able to choose available interview slots through the ERAS Interview Scheduler.
-All interviews will be virtual.
+An invitation to interview will come directly from our program through Thalamus GME.
+Invitees will be able to choose available interview slots through the Thalamus GME Scheduler.

 Submitting an Application

 As part of the ERAS process, prospective residents will need to submit the following documentation:

 - USMLE Step I and II and/or COMLEX Level 1 and 2 board scores